jpmc3630/midi-hero/README.md

 # Midi Hero!
-Midi-Hero is a rhythm game that creates levels by analysing MIDI files.
-Players attempt to break high scores by playing the drums along to visual cues and background music.
+Midi-Hero is a rhythm game that generates levels by analysing MIDI files.
+Players attempt to break high scores by playing the drums along to the MIDI music and visual cues.

 View it live at: <https://midi-hero.herokuapp.com/>